TechEarl

 6. Tag-based conditions on actions that don't support resource tagging.
 Not every AWS API supports aws:ResourceTag.
 Check the IAM action table for the service before betting a policy on it; the unsupported-action case silently grants when you expected a deny.

-7. The 10,240-character limit on managed policies and 2,048 on inline.
+7. The 6,144-character limit on customer managed policies.
+Inline policies have separate aggregate limits: 2,048 characters for a user, 5,120 for a group, 10,240 for a role.
 Larger policies must be split across multiple policies attached to the same role / user / group.
-AWS attaches up to 10 managed policies and an unlimited inline budget per principal.
+AWS attaches up to 10 managed policies per principal by default (an adjustable quota).

 8. Variables like ${aws:username} only resolve in identity-based policies.
 They work for IAM users; for federated identities via STS, use ${aws:PrincipalTag/SomeTag} instead.
 Resource-based policies have their own variable scope.